bewillcott/bewsoftware-version-plugin/src/docs/Configuration.md

 These settings are available for both the **build** and **release** goals.

+### keep

+To _keep_ the current version number:
+`<keep>true</keep>`

+Can be useful when making a minor fix to a release version without incrementing the patch number.
+Or for testing a fix during development to see how the Release Build will be affected, but keeping the "-SNAPSHOT" extension in the version number.

 ### skip

 To _skip_ an execution set this to true: